 - Plain red hooded top (outdoor)

-- Plain royal blue shorts or plain royal blue skort
+- Plain royal blue shorts or plain royal blue skort or black leggings

 - Short white socks (PE)